RohitTiz/Travis-portfolio/README.md

 - 🎧 Dynamic "Astroworld" theme with immersive visuals
 - 💼 Project section with mini-sites and JS interactions
 - 📱 Mobile-friendly design with responsive layout
-- 🧠 Vanilla JavaScript for DOM manipulation and effects